haydonryan/cf-labs/lab4/readme.md

 ## Prerequisites

 1. Using `cf buildpacks`, verify that your Cloud Foundry foundation includes a PHP buildpack.
+If you have a lot of buildpacks you might want to run `cf buildpacks | grep php`

 ## Exercises

 ### Push a simple PHP app

 1. Using `cf target`, make sure you are targeting your correct org and space for the labs.
-2. Create a `php-app` directory.
+2. Clone this repository (of you haven't already), and cd into the lab4 directory directory.
-3. Inside this directory, create a single file `index.php`:
+3. Inside this directory, verify that there is a file `index.php` that has the contents:
 ```php
 <!DOCTYPE html>
 <html lang="en">